zoom-care/candidate-project-qa-automation/README.md

 - Navigate to page https://www.zoomcare.com/schedule.
 - Verify Clinic Care, Video Care and Chat Care buttons are present and Clinic Care is selected by default.
 - Click on Video Care.
-- Illness/Injury Video Vist is diplayed and if available appointment details are present.
+- Illness/Injury Video Visit is displayed and if available appointment details are present.
 - Click on Chat Care.
 - We should be navigated to log in page.